“Brother, don’t be afraid; I am not a great king. I am only a son of a lady who ate cured meat.”

 One incident that highlights the Prophet’s modesty occurred at the actual signing of this treaty: He was mentioned in the document as “Muhammad, the Messenger of God”, a fact that the leaders of Makkah took offence to, saying that if they had recognized the Prophet as the Messenger of God, there would have been no need for the treaty at all.

 Tempers flared in the Muslim camp, this was too much of an insult.

-The Prophet, however, reacted calmly and wisely, he could neither read nor write and so asked a Companion to show him where his name was written and asked for the part “Messenger of God” to be removed and had his father’s name written instead (a common way of referring to people at the time).
+The Prophet, however, reacted calmly and wisely.
+He could neither read nor write and so asked a Companion to show him where his name was written.
+He then asked for the part “Messenger of God” to be removed and had his father’s name written instead.
+(This was a common way of referring to people at the time).

 He was simply “Muhammad son of Abdullah” (Al-Mubarakfuri 1979).

 On another occasion, a man new to the Muslim gathering came to visit the Prophet.